apache/apisix-dashboard/README.md

 5. The bundle files are under `/dist` folder if the step 4 is successful.
 6. We recommend using `nginx` to handle those bundled files, just put them under nginx's html folder, then visit `http://$IP` in your browser.
-7. NOTE: You may need to update the API address in the dashboard's setting page.
+7. NOTE: You may need to update the manager api's address in the dashboard's setting page.

 ## Other